How to brighten dark videos to make them worth keeping

 Now you’ll begin the process and learn how to make videos brighter and clearer, or making other adjustments, using the editor.

 Open the Video Brightener by Clideo.
-It allows uploading the clip from your device, Dropbox, Google Drive accounts or via a URL where the file exists.
+It allows uploading the clip from your device, Dropbox or Google Drive accounts.

 Once you choose the clip, a progress bar appears showing you the status of the upload.
 It could take a few minutes if you’ve selected a very large file or don’t have fast upload speeds on your internet connection, so be patient until the transfer is complete.